cwilling/pvc/README.md

 **PVC** is a command line driven asynchronous Project Version Checker.
-It enables checking of the latest versions of various software projects that may be held at different repositories e.g. github, sourceforge, pypi, etc.
+It enables checking of the latest versions of various software projects that may be held at different repositories e.g. github, sourceforge, pypi, etc. In addition to support of a range of such common public repositories, support for additional repos may be added by the user via a plugin system.

 PVC maintains a "watch list" of software projects which may be manipulated using the commands summarised below.
 Any or all of the projects can be queried for their version status using the *list* and *show* commands (for "local" status) and the *check* command for the latest online status of the project(s).
 This provides a simple mechanism to determine whether any of a number of upstream sources has released a new version.

 A project of interest is added to the watch list using pvc's *add* command; removed from the list with the *delete* command.
 The *add* command needs to be supplied with a project name, a repository type and a url base.
   - the project name is chosen arbitrarily by the user but is likely to reflect the actual project name.
   - the repo type is any of the supported repository types which currently are *github*, *sourceforge*, *pypi*, *hackage*, *live555*, *suitesparse*, *vtk* and *libreoffice*.
-PVC is designed to enable additional types to be added fairly painlessly.
+These built in types may be supplemented with additional user defined types by placing a suitably crafted module file in a prearranged user writable directory, from where it is added at run time.
-  - the form of the url base required by the *add* command depends on the repo type:
+  - the format of the url base required by the *add* command depends on the repo type:
     - github form is *owner/project name* e.g. cwilling/pvc
     - sourceforge form is *project name/(sub)project name* e.g. qwt/qwt or libvncserver/x11vnc
     - pypi form is simply the *project name* e.g. Cython